MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 #### Set a proxy .pac file URL

-Organizations can specify a URL to a porxy auto-config (PAC) file for Microsoft Edge for Android.
+Organizations can specify a URL to a proxy auto-config (PAC) file for Microsoft Edge for Android.

 |Key |Value |
 |:-----------|:-------------|